R3-da/laravel-vue-2ca-assurance-crud/README.md

 ## About This Repository

-a Laravel and Vue.js Livewire Inerbased web application for managing Insurance Claims.
+a Laravel and Vue.js Livewire Inerbased web application for managing Insurance Claims for 2CA Business.

 ## Logging In